MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

   - [Optional feature updates](#create-and-assign-feature-updates-for-windows-10-and-later-policy)

   - Windows 10 (SxS): The Windows 10 (SxS) feature is a cloud-only feature.
-If you're blocked when creating new policies for capabilities that require Windows Update for Business deployment service and you get your licenses to use WUfB through an Enterprise Agreement (EA), contact the source of your licenses such as your Microsoft account team or the partner who sold you the licenses.
-The account team or partner can confirm that your tenants licenses meet the WUfB ds license requirements.
+If you're blocked when creating new policies for capabilities that require Windows Update for Business deployment service and you get your licenses to use Windows Update for Business through an Enterprise Agreement (EA), contact the source of your licenses such as your Microsoft account team or the partner who sold you the licenses.
+The account team or partner can confirm that your tenants licenses meet the Windows Update for Business ds license requirements.
 See [Enable subscription activation with an existing EA](/windows/deployment/deploy-enterprise-licenses#enable-subscription-activation-with-an-existing-ea).

 - Devices must:
   - Run a version of Windows 10/11 that remains in support.